arslanmurat06/react101/employee-erp/README.md

 # Employee Management App

 Created with;
-React
+ - React
-ContextAPI
+ - `ContextAPI` for state management
-Hooks
+ - Hooks
-React Bootstrap
+ - For UI `React Bootstrap` used